elhamhassan90/nterprise-Level-Monitoring-Project/README.md

 Active Directory installatiion and creating domain user ansible and add it to all joined windows nodes to the domain (ITI.LOCAL)
 - Ansible will connect to windows servers through winrm service on windows servers (opened ports 5985)

+add gpo to add ansible user to the the local administrators group on all windows servers joined to the domain create ou called All-Windows-Servers  and link the gpo to it
+---
+Computer Configuration → Preferences → Control Panel Settings → Local Users and Groups → New → Local Group
+---